 Mencken was a man of his age so much of what he wrote about no longer has relevance or it strikes the delicate ear of the modern reader as hate speech.
 He also wrote a lot and that leads to a degree of inconsistency and incoherence.
 When you are writing to be read, your first goal is to be entertaining, so a degree of logical inconsistency is inevitable.
 Even so, Mencken is an important figure to study, because it is the conservatism of his era that is roaring back in the form of the populist upheavals we are seeing in our politics.

-This post has already been read 2893 times!
+This post has already been linked to 3288 times!